geovanegodoi/Blackbird/Blackbird.Presentation/README.md

 It can be a physical layer (uses application via HTTP APIs) or a logical layer (directly injects and uses application services).

-In either case it can include Localization, Navigation, Object Mapping, Caching, Configuration Management, Audit Logging and so on.
+In either case it can include Localization, Navigation, Configuration Management and so on.

 It also deals with Authorization, Session, Features (for multi-tenant applications) and Exception Handling.